 Each student is oriented into the University schedule by means of evaluation tests and guidance on how to study and adapt to college life.
 Every student is assigned to a faculty advisor.
 The academic progress of the student is evaluated at mid-term and the student is advised of any unsatisfactory achievement.
-Individual counseling is part of the guidance program and is available for the students in regard to work, personal problems, religious experiences, or other matters.
+Individual counseling is available for students in regard to work, personal problems, religious experiences, or other matters.